Propride 3P 1400 Hitch

 Pictures of the whole project are on my Flickr site.

-This is the first video in a great series by Jeff Lockhart, fellow 3P owner.
+This is the first video in a great series by Jeff Lockhart, past 3P owner (Jeff and family camp in a 5th wheel trailer now).
 The videos cover a lot of ground on hitching up.

 This video simplifies the understanding of the 3P concept.
 It was posted by Youtube user tfodify.